-- 1. At least one admission deficiency yet meet one of the aptitude requirements listed above, OR - 2.
-No deficiencies and placed in top 26% 50% of their class, OR - 3.
-A 2.5 2.99 grade point average on a scale of 4.0
+- 1. At least one admission deficiency yet meets one of the aptitude requirements listed above, OR - 2.
+No deficiencies and placed in top 26% 50% of their class, OR

+3. A 2.5 - 2.99 grade point average on a scale of 4.0

 Within each university, the colleges establish other criteria for admission.
-For example, the College of Engineering will require additional math and science courses or the College of Liberal Arts may require an international language.
 Students should refer to the university course catalogs for more specific information.